pinecone-field/laion-image-search/cnn-rag/README.md

 ### Step 1 - Install dependencies

 Setup virtual environment and install the required python packages.
+If you do not have poetry, you will need to install with this command:

 ```
+cd ./cnn-rag
+pip install poetry
 poetry install
+poetry shell
 ```

 ### Step 2 - Set environment variables